Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Automotive Support

-• Required validation records should be defined before PO or production release to avoid approval delays and document gaps.
+• Required validation records should be defined before PO or production release to avoid approval delays, missing documents, and re-inspection costs.

-• Not every project requires the same submission package; scope depends on drawing requirements and end-use risk.
+• Not every sand casting project needs the same submission package; scope depends on drawing requirements, machined CTQ features, material risk, and end-use conditions.

-• Added validation scope such as PPAP or extended traceability may affect lead time, inspection planning, and quotation structure.
+• Added validation scope such as CMM layout, NDT, FAI, PPAP-style support, or extended traceability may affect lead time, inspection planning, and quotation structure.

-Why OEM Buyers Use SPI for Sand Cast Parts
+Why OEM Buyers Use SPI for Sand Casting Service

 Casting-to-Machining Scope Alignment

-Casting and secondary machining are aligned before quotation so critical bores, datum features, and sealing faces are not left undefined between processes, reducing handoff risk.
+Casting strategy and secondary machining scope are reviewed before quotation so bores, datums, sealing faces, threads, mounting points, and mating surfaces are not left undefined between foundry, CNC machining, and inspection steps.

 CTQ-Based Inspection Planning

-Critical-to-Quality features are separated from general as-cast dimensions, ensuring inspection depth matches actual feature risk rather than applying a universal control logic.
+Critical-to-quality features are separated from general as-cast dimensions so inspection depth matches actual function, assembly risk, sealing performance, and drawing requirements instead of applying one universal tolerance logic.

 Drawing Revision and RFQ Control